Book

-I am a book blogger and author.
+I am an author and sometimes book blogger.
 I am always looking to learn more about nature, health & happiness.
-In my day job I help run two garden centres.
+In my day job I help run three garden centres.

 Author of The Cactus Surgeon: Using Nature to Fix A Faulty Brain